teretzdev/arena-vr-pvpve/planning/list_of_items.md

 - **Weight**: 0.4 kg
 - **Stackable**: Yes
 - **Max Stack**: 20
-- **VR Pickup Mechanism**: Grab with one hand
+- **VR Pickup Mechanism**: Grab with one hand or use voice command
-- **Interaction Gestures**: Tilt bottle to pour into hand
+- **Interaction Gestures**: Use voice command to consume
 - **Haptic Feedback**: Light vibration when picked up, subtle pulse when consumed
 - **Description**: Restores 50 mana points when consumed.
-In VR, pouring the potion into your hand adds a tactile element.
+In VR, players can use a voice command to consume the potion, enhancing accessibility.

 ---